Skip to content

 Michelle Topham

-British-American journalist currently residing in Vienna, Austria and obsessed beyond measure with C-dramas, a subject I have been writing about for more than two decades.
+British-American journalist currently living in Vienna, Austria and obsessed with C-dramas, a subject I have been writing about for more than two decades.
 How many C-dramas have I watched?
 Many many hundreds.
 How many are still in my backlog?
 Hundreds more.

 View All Posts